krzysztofzuraw/blog/blog/2017/2017-02-12-pomodoro-timer/index.md

 ---
 title: Pomodoro timer - beginning
 date: '2017-02-12T10:00Z'
-slug: '/blog/2017/pomodoro-timer-beginning.html'
+slug: '/blog/2017/pomodoro-timer-beginning'
 tags:
   - javascript
   - pomodoro technique
-readNext: '/blog/2017/pomodoro-timer-counting.html'
 ---

 **From this post I will try to make new a blog post series - documenting